marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

 ### Subsystems to Consider
 - **Main Window Thread**
   - Init Failure Handling
-    - In `wWinMain`, before starting the message loop... the `initSomething` functions should return `BOOL`s.
+    - In #wWinMain, before starting the message loop... the `initSomething` functions should return `BOOL`s.
 If they return `FALSE`, then run #gracefulShutdown and continue??.
       The message loop will start, but quickly terminate and shutdown the other subsystems.